whamcloud/VictoriaLogs/docs/victorialogs/README.md

         Optional basic auth username to use for the corresponding -storageNode Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -storageNode.usernameFile array
+        Optional path to basic auth username to use for the corresponding -storageNode.
+The file is re-read every second Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.compressMethod.tcp array
         Compression method for syslog messages received at the corresponding -syslog.listenAddr.tcp.
 Supported values: none, gzip, deflate.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#compression
         Supports an array of values separated by comma or specified via multiple flags.